aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Procedure:** Derived from [Landscape classification](#Ch05.03) with class 500 reclassified as 1 and others as 0.
 Processed with `egvtools::distance2egv()`.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r